Hiking with dogs is something else, the pace and the goal is different.

 This first section continues downhill, quite steep.
 And Parko is extremely alert and curious about all the smells of the forest.

 We met more than one hiker on the way with their dogs taking advantage of a pothole in the drizzle that has been intermittent.

-For the time being, the various trails cross better-laid paths, I assume the remnants of that golf course and the paths used for carts.
+Ersos trails cross better laid roads for now, I assume the remnants of that golf course and the trails used for carts.

 Parko is enjoying himself to the fullest.
 Always keeping a safe distance and turning to see where I am going so as not to leave me behind.
 It is part of that invisible bond between dog and human that is not seen, but is felt.

 We meet a group coming up the hill, and the custom of greeting each other in the middle of the mountain is never lost.
 The Australian "good day" is not long in coming, followed by a comment that made me feel grateful ..
 "That is a dog that looks happy."

 Who said dogs don't laugh?
 You know them and you know well when they are enjoying themselves, and this, today, is a happy dog, they are not my things, someone else has noticed.

 It drizzles again on us, and the floor becomes slippery with leaves and mud.
 Some fallen branches hinder the path, especially on the less traveled paths.
 But Parko jumps over obstacles very easily.